The Ramsey Theory of Henson graphs: Strong -coding trees

 \subsection{Definitions, notation, and maximal strong $\mathcal{H}_k$-coding trees, $\bT_k$}

 The following terminology and notation will be used throughout, some of which is recalled from previous sections for ease of reading.
 A subset $X\sse \Seq$ is a {\em level set} if all nodes in $X$ have the same length.
 We continue to use the notions of {\em tree} and {\em tree with coding nodes} given in Definitions \ref{defn.tree} and \ref{defn.treewcodingnodes}, respectively, augmented to include {\em ghost coding nodes}, as was the case in the definition of $\bS_k$ in Example \ref{thm.stftree}.
+Recall from equation (\ref{eq.That}) (just after Definition \ref{defn.tree}) that for a tree $T$, we define $\widehat{T}$ to be the tree of all nodes in $ s\in \Seq$ for which there is some $t\in T$ such that $s\sse t$.

 Let $T\sse \Seq$ be a finite or infinite tree with coding nodes $\lgl c^T_n:n\in N\rgl$, where either $N\in\mathbb{N}$ or $N=\mathbb{N}$.
 If $T$ is to be a strong $\mathcal{H}_k$-coding tree, then $T$ will also have ghost coding nodes $\lgl c^T_{-k+2},\dots,c^T_{-1}\rgl$.
 We let $l^T_n$ denote $|c^T_n|$, the length of $c^T_n$.
 Recall that $|c^T_n|$ is the domain of $c^T_n$, as the sequence $c^T_n$ is a function from some natural number into $\{0,1\}$.
 We sometimes drop the superscript $T$ when it is clear from the context.
 A node $s\in T$ is called a {\em splitting node} if both $s^{\frown}0$ and $s^{\frown}1$ are in $\widehat{T}$; equivalently, $s$ is a splitting node in $T$ if there are nodes $s_0,s_1\in T$ such that $s_0\contains s^{\frown}0$ and $s_1\contains s^{\frown}1$.
 The {\em critical nodes} of $T$ is the set of all splitting and coding nodes, as well as any ghost coding nodes of $T$.
 Given $t$ in $T$, let $T\re |t|$ denote the set of all $s\in T$ such that $|s|=|t|$, and call $T\re |t|$ a {\em level} of $T$.